modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 ## Profiling
 \tldr{
     The built-in [Profile](https://docs.julialang.org/en/v1/stdlib/Profile/#lib-profiling) module and its [`Allocs`](https://docs.julialang.org/en/v1/stdlib/Profile/#Memory-profiling) submodule can help you find performance bottlenecks.
-    Visualise the results interactively with [PProf.jl](https://github.com/JuliaPerf/PProf.jl) or [ProfileView.jl](https://github.com/timholy/ProfileView.jl), or with [ProfileSVG.jl](https://github.com/kimikage/ProfileSVG.jl) if you program in Jupyter/Pluto notebooks.
+    Visualise the results interactively with [PProf.jl](https://github.com/JuliaPerf/PProf.jl), or with [ProfileSVG.jl](https://github.com/kimikage/ProfileSVG.jl) if you program in Jupyter/Pluto notebooks.
 }

 Whereas a benchmark measures the overall performance of some code, a profiler breaks this data down function by function.